mattlazarowitz/mlaz_ESP8266_arduino_iot_base/README.md

 **Current State**
-Consider this as a beta.
+Consider this as a near final beta.
-It builds, and basic testing is working.
-Currently IRAM usage is very high.
-If your device code is small, this version of the code might be OK to use.
+This version is a refactor of code that passed some basic tests.

 Problem: There is a lack of examples of IOT devices that use the ESP-8266, use the Arduino framework, and are runtime configurable.